 As Garcia left with Mrs. Simpson down the street, Officer Crespin followed and fired at Garcia and Garcia fired back.
 Crespin was wounded from the gunfire.

 Garcia continued with Mrs. Simpson as his hostage.
-About 3 blocks further down the street, is where he entered the downtown drugstore.
+Further down the street, is where he entered the downtown drugstore.

 Soon after, Sheriff Moncus and several police officers followed.
 They told him if he didn’t let Mrs. Simpson go they would shoot him.
 Eventually Garcia put down his gun and said, “Sheriff, you can take me.”